Mohammad Adi Salihin

 Mohammad Adi Salihin bin Roslan (born 30 May 2000) is a Bruneian wushu taolu athlete.
-He is the country's most decorated athlete at the SEA Games, having won gold medals three times.
+He is the country's most decorated athlete at the SEA Games, having won gold medals four times.

 Career

 Adi claimed that Jet Li movies encouraged him to start learning wushu at the age of six.
 He started full-time training when he was eleven years old.
 Regarding the popularity of the sport, he stated, "People like the colours and the movement – and there are many different events to appreciate.
 Everyone enjoys wushu because it's very nice to watch."

 The manager said that winning an international tournament is always very encouraging, especially because one of the Roslan brothers is now competing well on the international scene with Muhammad Adi Salihin earning gold in the Pars Wushu Cup in Iran and silver at the Sukma Games last year.

 Adi placed sixth in the men's duilian (with weapon), eleventh in the men's daoshu, and thirteenth in the men's changquan events at the 27th SEA Games in Naypyidaw.
 Later at the 28th SEA Games in Singapore, he ranked 3rd in the men's duilian (with weapon) and 8th in the men's daoshu events.

 On 19 August 2017, in the evening, Adi led the Bruneian contingent as the flag bearer during the 29th SEA Games opening ceremony in Kuala Lumpur.
 Before leaving, he spoke proudly in an interview at Brunei International Airport, stating, "It is a privilege to carry Brunei’s national flag in the opening ceremony.
 This will be one of my proudest moments in my life as I will be carrying the flag of the nation in the ceremony."
 He placed 10th in men's nanquan, 14th in men's changquan, and 7th in men's nandao & nangun all-around and men's daoshu & gunshu all-around competitions.

 In the 18th Asian Games held in Indonesia, he achieved 12th place in the men's nanquan & nangun all-around event.

 At the 19th Sukma Games in Perak, on 12 September 2018, 18-year-old Adi won a silver medal in the men's nanquan competition, barely 0.04 points away from taking home the gold.
 He achieved a score of 9.50 points, with Negeri Sembilan taking the gold.
 Later on 9 December, he competed in the men's nanquan + nangun event at the 10th BIMP-EAGA Friendship Games in Bandar Seri Begawan, where he won the gold medal with a final score of 18.56.

 In the 15th World Wushu Championships held in Shanghai, China, he secured the 5th place in the men's duilian, 9th place in the men's nandao, 18th place in the men's nanquan, and 28th place in the men's nangun events.